feelpp/feelpp/packaging/spack/environments/cpu/openmpi-macosx/README.md

   Homebrew OpenBLAS is OpenMP-enabled; use `OMP_NUM_THREADS=1` for MPI test runs unless you intentionally want nested threading.
 - PETSc is built with both MUMPS and SuperLU_DIST.
-MUMPS remains the default direct solver in Feel++, while SuperLU_DIST provides a second distributed LU implementation for macOS diagnostics and fallback runs:
+MUMPS remains the default direct solver in Feel++.
+On macOS, Feel++ defaults MUMPS `ICNTL(20)` to `0` so MUMPS uses centralized dense right-hand sides; this avoids the Apple Silicon parallel distributed-RHS crash at the cost of more root memory for large or many RHS solves.
+SuperLU_DIST provides a second distributed LU implementation for macOS diagnostics and fallback runs:
   `--pc-factor-mat-solver-package-type=superlu-dist`.
 - Gmsh remains `+opencascade`; the repository overlay passes Tcl's library